Bi-Coloured-Python-Rock-Snake/creature/README.md

         return await resp.aread()
 ```

-Hidden async functions can be called like regular function (without `await`).
+Hidden functions can be called like regular function (without await).

 shadow has 2 modes of operation: **cast** and **reveal**.
 Actually, hidden functions
 retain their magic only if one of these modes are activated.
 Otherwise, the `hide` decorator